papir805/ElectroniCart-Sales-Analysis/README.md

         * Total sales
         * Sales volume
     * Product Mix
+        * Which items contribute most to total sales?
-        * Which items are most purchased?
+        * Which items are purchased most frequently?
     * Seasonality
         * How do the NSMs change over time?
         * Which month(s) see the highest or lowest NSMs?